My Love Story!!: Characters

-Makoto's older sister and a college student.
+Makoto's older sister and a college student, she studies at Ousaki University in Nagoya.
 Takeo mentions that she, like her brother, is a great and kindhearted person.
 She has had a secret crush on Takeo ever since he compared her to a flower when they were children.
 Only her brother and her colleague Oda know about her feelings for Takeo.
 Knowing that Takeo had found his true love with Rinko, she supports them and wished them happiness.